nickmarietta/calculateyclock/README.md

-# 💸 California Income Calculator - "Calculate y Clock"
+# 💸 California Income Calculator - "PayDayZ"

 A simple yet powerful tool to help part-time workers estimate their take-home pay in California based on actual clock-in and clock-out data.
 This app integrates shift tracking with real-time wage and tax calculations to give users clarity on how much they’ve earned.